martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/StreamGroup.md

 If an error occurs during Stream Group creation:

-- Ensure the **Name** is filled out and doesn’t use reserved words like "all".
+- Ensure the **Name** is filled out and doesn't use reserved words like "all".
 - Check that any specified **profiles** (Output Profile or Command Profile) exist and are correctly named.
 - If no Group Key is provided, StreamMaster will generate one automatically.